 We were able to understand most of the statistical data given by the developer for sensitivity of 97.9%, specificity of 97.6% and accuracy of 97.7%.
 This correlates with the developer’s statement that occlusions less than 1.5mm are not recognized.

 It is reasonable to use CINA-LVO together with CINA-ICH and CINA-ASPECTS, which were developed to detect hemorrhagic and non-hemorrhagic strokes in CT studies.
-Find out more in our AI software!
+Find out more in our AI assistants!

 The scientific evidence